nickbild/rolodex/README.md

 ![](https://raw.githubusercontent.com/nickbild/rolodex/refs/heads/main/media/data3.jpg)

 I made a spreadsheet with some example input/output data and, after looking at the binary representations of the inputs, some patterns began to emerge.
-In a nutshell, subsets of the bits in the fourth number determined if each of the other 3 inputs had either 0, 64, 128, or 192 subtracted from it.
+In a nutshell, subsets of the bits in the fourth number determined if each of the other 3 inputs had either 0, 64, 128, or 192 subtracted from them.
 Aside from that, a few fixed bytes were added to the packet, plus a checksum that is a two's-complement modulo 256 plus 4 of the sum of all the data bytes.
 That was fun to figure out.

 ![](https://raw.githubusercontent.com/nickbild/rolodex/refs/heads/main/media/data2_4.jpg)